yanxuanshaozhu/103A-CPA02/README.md

 ## About

 This is an express based web application financial tracker.
 It allows user to record their daily spending and view summary statistics to keep track of their financial plans.
 It involves both frontend and backend validation on user authentication and data input.
-It provides a pie chart and a bar chart to display the summary statistics.
+It provides a pie chart to show user categorized total spending and a bar chart to show user monthly total spending.
 Try it <a href="https://ximengli-cpa02.herokuapp.com/">here!</a>.

 ## Related skills